rothgar/awesome-tuis/README.md

 ## <a name="productivity"></a>Productivity

-- [taskline](https://github.com/perryrh0dan/taskline) Tasks, boards & notes for the command-line habitat
 - [patat](https://github.com/jaspervdj/patat) Terminal-based presentations using Pandoc
 - [ranger](https://github.com/ranger/ranger) A VIM-inspired filemanager for the console
 - [Visidata](https://github.com/saulpw/visidata) A terminal spreadsheet multitool for discovering and arranging data
+- [taskline](https://github.com/perryrh0dan/taskline) Tasks, boards & notes for the command-line habitat
+- [topydo](https://github.com/topydo/topydo) topydo is a powerful todo list application using the todo.txt format.

 ## <a name="web"></a>Web